ucsd-cse130/web/lectures/prolog.md

 	?- X is 2+3.
 	    X = 5
 	    Yes

-When prolog tries to solve an "is" goal it evalutes the second argument and then unifies, as opposed to "=" which just does the unification.
+When prolog tries to solve an "is" goal it evaluates the second argument and then unifies, as opposed to "=" which just does the unification.

 	?- Y is X+2, X=1.